What Is Passover and Why Is It Celebrated?

 The miracles of Passover are many fold, and have been the subject of debate for generations.
 Some modern-day people wonder, why do we not witness such miracles now?
 "The fact that an enslaved group could slip away from one of the most powerful tyrannies of ancient history is miraculous in and of itself," Rabbi Patz says.

-And many “miracles” are actually pretty simple to explain, like the parting of the Red Sea.
-“The passage through the sea of reeds, what the Red Sea was then called, is easy to explain, from a historical point of view,” explains Rabbi Patz.
-“The Israelites came from the inland part of the country, what we now call the West Bank.
+And many "miracles" are actually pretty simple to explain, like the parting of the Red Sea.
+"The passage through the sea of reeds, what the Red Sea was then called, is easy to explain, from a historical point of view," explains Rabbi Patz.
+"The Israelites came from the inland part of the country, what we now call the West Bank.
 They had never seen the sea, or experienced tides before.
 They got to the sea bank at night, when it was dark.
 A strong wind was blowing.
 The water was 10 feet deep, and impossible to cross before the tide went out, but they got there during low tide.
 Add to that, the fact that in ancient times, people filled the shallow part of the sea with rocks, so they could walk across it during low tide.
-The Israelites got through, but the tide rushed back in, and the Egyptians didn’t make it across.
+The Israelites got through, but the tide rushed back in, and the Egyptians didn't make it across.
 Is that a miracle?
-You bet it’s a miracle.
-The Israelites thought they couldn’t escape, and they did.
+You bet it's a miracle.
+The Israelites thought they couldn't escape, and they did.
 The proof of it?
-The Jewish people are here today, able to tell the story.”
-Here are more scientific explanations for the ten plagues of Egypt.
+The Jewish people are here today, able to tell the story."
+These are the 9 myths and legends about popular Easter traditions.

 A celebration of possibility and hope